projf/projf-explore/graphics/fpga-graphics/README.md

 source ./create_project.tcl
 ```

 You can then build the designs as you would for any Vivado project.
+These designs run at 1280x720 on the Nexys Video.

 ### Tested Versions